mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 When you receive a pure housekeeping change to review, ask yourself, "Does this change make the code better than it was before?"
 If the answer is yes, give immediate approval.
 Add some notes, but make it clear that they are optional.
 If you really care about further improvements, you can write them yourself after your teammate has checked in their code.
 If you are nitpicky or demanding in your review for pure housekeeping changes, you will leave your teammate feeling like no good deed goes unpunished and it will discourage them from making these types of contributions in the future.

+## Offer both praise and critiques

+This looks much better!

 ## Give approval when remaining fixes are trivial

 Some reviewers have the misconception that they should not approve a code review until they've witnessed fixes for every last issue they've raised.
 This is poor practice and wastes time for both the reviewer and the author.
 Giving approval means that you trust them to fix the remaining issues.
 Withholding LGTM wastes time for both the author and the reviewer.
 If your only remaining note is that they're missing a period at the end of a comment, you're a jerk if you withold your LGTM over that.